Checklist: How to Prepare Paid Ads

 Last Update: 20.03.2025 • Author: Marius Jost • Time to read: 3 Min.

 Before a paid advertisement can go live on Google Ads, Meta (Facebook), or LinkedIn, four essential pieces need to be in place, which you should develop together with your agency.
+This small checklist is based on our experience and will hopefully help you avoid delays or project issues in your performance marketing efforts.

 1